 Thank you, sir.

-First of all, I just want to let you know that truly appreciates your perspective and all the ideas you share every day.
+First of all, I just want to let you know that I truly appreciate your perspective and all the ideas you share every day.

-I'm gonna do my best trying to articulate the point I was making to the screener.
+I'm going to do my best to try to articulate the point I was making to the screener.

-Uh I just think I think the Republican Party is struggling to connect with the average person.
+With regard to the Koch brothers article and just the message there that they're trying to communicate, I just think the Republican Party is struggling to connect with the average person.

-Now, wait, but before you continue, I just I want to I I want to uh make sure that we identify the this is Charles Koch.
+Now, wait, but before you continue, I just want to make sure that we identify that this is Charles Koch.

 The Koch brothers are Charles and David.